Is your brand story being heard? How to make meaningful connections in an attention-deficit world.

 Co-founder, and longest-standing Cohesive bod | Figures out how to cut through 'heard' immunity | Public Relations specialist | Stories, family, golf | [ he/him ]

-There is a crisis happening.
-Customers are becoming increasingly resistant to traditional marketing approaches.
-They are no longer listening to sales driven propositions and are looking instead for guidance, knowledge and insight to help them in their decision making.
+Customers are no longer listening to sales-driven propositions and are looking instead for guidance, knowledge and insight to help them in their decision making.
+So how can you make meaningful connections? | updated May 24 |

 We live in a world of infinite information, where everyone has the power to publish.
 The advent of marketing technology has given rise to a ‘martech’ generation, blessed with platforms and tools to do things cheaper, faster and at scale.

-"Your customers have built immunity against being sold to. "
+"Your customers have built immunity against being sold to."

 Attention Deficit Disorder